 This figure has been designated Official Use Only under the Freedom of Information Act (5 U.S.C.
 552), Exemption 2, Circumvention of Statute.

-This figure is included in Appendix A: Information Designated as Official Use Only, as Figure A-68.
+This figure is included in Appendix A and has been updated: Information Designated as Official Use Only, as Figure A-68.

 Figure 1.2.6-3.
 RF General Arrangement Second Floor Plan